 The most useful indicators were found to be those that address the environmental impacts not only by quantity of resources used (e.g. EMC) but also by their actual impacts as well as those indicators that include indirect upstream resource flows linked to imports and exports (e.g. resource productivity, if measured including Total Material Consumption).
 Combining these types of indicators then permits measuring the goal of "double decoupling", which means the progress of industries and industrial development towards decoupling economic growth from resource use (resource decoupling) and from associated environmental impacts (impact decoupling).

-What?
-The first phrase says those indicators are better that not only measure the resource use, but also the effect on the environment resulting from this use (= “actual impact”).
-Additionally, “indirect upstream resource flows linked to imports and exports” should also be considered in order to prevent a statistical relocation of emissions.
-We learn that good indicators include both direct and indirect resource consumption as well as their related environmental effects.
+The first phrase says those indicators are better that not only measure the resource use, but also the effect on the environment resulting from this use (= "actual impact").
+Additionally, "indirect upstream resource flows linked to imports and exports" should also be considered in order to prevent a statistical relocation of emissions.
+Good indicators include both direct and indirect resource consumption as well as their related environmental effects.

 1. EMC: Environmentally Weighted Material Consumption